a16z/awesome-farcaster/README.md

 - [@bot](https://warpcast.com/bot) - Mention "@bot `Prompt`" to get a reply from @bot, or cast "@bot faucet" to get goerli eth.
 - [@launch](https://warpcast.com/launch) - Reply to any cast with "@launch `Title (optional)`" to launch on Launchcaster.
 - [@perl](https://warpcast.com/perl) - Reply to any cast with "@perl `Category (optional)`" to save it as a Perl.
-- [@poll](https://warpcast.com/poll) - Reply to any cast that includes a poll with "@poll" to see the poll results as an image.
 - [@mintit](https://warpcast.com/mintit) - Reply to any cast with "@mintit" to mint the cast as an NFT.
 - [@essay](https://warpcast.com/essay) - Reply to any thread with "@essay" to get a screenshot essay generated.
 - [@alert](https://warpcast.com/alert) - Set up an alert on Alertcaster and alert bot will mention you as a reply to casts matching the alert.